ElvinC/gyroflow/FAQ.md

 ## My export doesn't work with hardware acceleration?
 Make sure you have FFmpeg installed.
 If problem persist, export with debug info enabled, which should narrow down the problem.

+## I'm getting an error with `Unable to read multiple frames` when trying to render a video
+Sometimes there are a couple frames right at the beginning of video files which can't be read for some reason.
+Try setting the render range to a different part of the video from where the error occured.

 ## I get a weird JSON decode error during processing
 You probably accidentally downloaded the whole HTML website instead of the json preset.
 I recommend downloading and placing the camera_presets folder from the downloads page, and place it together with the executable.